brightdata/bright-data-sdk-python/README.md

 <img width="1300" height="200" alt="sdk-banner(1)" src="https://github.com/user-attachments/assets/c4a7857e-10dd-420b-947a-ed2ea5825cb8" />

-<h3 align="center">A Python SDK for the Bright Data's Data extraction and Web unlocking tools, providing easy-to-use scalable methods for web scraping, search engine result parsing, and data management.</h3>
+<h3 align="center">A Python SDK for the Bright Data's Data extraction and Web unlocking tools, providing easy-to-use scalable methods for web scraping, web searches and more.</h3>

 For a quick start you can try to run our example files in this repositories under the "Codespace" section.